javalent/obsidian-leaflet/README.md

 Marker data in this format can then be re-imported.
 This feature is still under development and may not work as expected.

-### Display Marker Tooltip
+### Default Marker Tooltip Behavior

-If disabled, marker tooltips will not be displayed by default.
-This can be changed on a per-marker basis inside the marker context menu.
+Setting this will cause marker tooltips to default to this behavior.

-It is not currently possible to change this setting on immutable markers.
+You can override this behavior in the right-click context menu of a marker.

 ### Display Note Preview